-English
+English Français |

 Evelina Martelli, Community of Sant'Egidio

-Maria Castiglioni, Università di Padova
+Maria Castiglioni, University of Padova

-Gianpiero Dalla Zuanna, University of Padova
+Gianpiero Dalla-Zuanna, University of Padova

 Leonardo Emberti Gialloreti, Tor Vergata University of Rome